ingewortel/celltrackR/cran-comments.md

 ## Resubmission
+Edit 30-03-2020 (2): Upon request, we have:

+* DESCRIPTION : updated the date field.

+Edit 30-03-2020: Upon request, we have made the following, additional changes:

+* DESCRIPTION : Added references as requested;
+* R/ : Fixed problem with resetting par() settings twice in one function;
+* man/ : Added \value to .Rd file TrackMeasures.Rd.

 This is a resubmission.
 As requested, we have made the following changes in this version:

 * DESCRIPTION : Updated the Author section using the Authors@R field, declaring